 Why Do Men Shave Their Leg Hair?

 Manscaping has come a long way in the last few years, but there are still some stigmas and uncertainties that remain.
 At the top of that list is the issue of grooming your legs.
-Even seasoned manscapers are often hesitant in their approach to the bottom most part of their bodies.
+Even guys who have manscaped forever are often hesitant in their approach to the bottom-most part of their bodies.
 We’re here today to help clarify a number of misconceptions and help you feel more confident in your treatment of your legs.
 Let's answer the question: Why do men shave their leg hair?

 The other side of this coin is often overlooked, though.
 A lot of guys who shave to stay in top form get used to it.
 It’s not uncommon for males to keep their legs neat and smooth long after they get out of the competitive scene.
 So, even though people have mixed opinions on shaved legs, if it makes you more comfortable, then do you.
 That’s especially true if you stay in shape and keep your legs sculpted.